zeelpatel7/Sales-Data-Exploration/README.md

 ## Import the Dataset and Preview
 The dataset was available to us with a lot of superfluous information which then had to be imported, cleaned and transformed for the following analysis to take place.

+### Preprocessig
+Cleaning the data was required due to the presence of a lot of unwanted information along with the inaccuracy of data placements.
+Pulling out null values along with transforming the data types were the core procedures.

+## Data Visualizations